 21 and 24 (but especially 21 now) are the best example.
 They started off as nameless henchmen (numberless, too in the first episodes) to have more air time than the Monarch himself.
 In the latest season, 21, after he Took a Level in Badass, could arguably be called the leader of the Monarchs.
 The other henchmen refer to him a General 21.
 He is even putting the moves on Dr. Misses the Monarch, whom he has always crushed on.

-Baron Von Underbite, Scott Hall and Radical Left were medium, minor and cameo characters respectively who become part of The Revenge Society who play a major part in the plot
+Baron Von Underbite, Scott Hall and Radical Left were medium, minor and cameo characters respectively who become part of The Revenge Society.

 Scott Hall was a basic yet competent minion who eventually became a powerful super villain who killed dozens of heroes and villains and then joined The Revenge Society.